Following style rules and the principles that underpin the rules will ensure consistency.

 Content:

-The menu options you select on our site.
+The menu options you select on our site, e.g. 'style:0,subsource:bookanon'

 Duration:

-In addition to the preferences you can set here, you can use the privacy settings on your browser to delete cookies already installed on your device, and block cookies on a specific website or on all the websites you visit (although some websites may not function properly without cookies).
+In addition to the preferences you can set here, you can use the privacy settings on your browser to delete cookies and storage keys already installed on your device, or block them on a specific website or on all the websites you visit (although some websites may not function properly without cookies).

-Or look for a menu option on your browser for private browsing (sometimes called browsing in privacy mode or in an incognito window) to automatically delete cookies when you close the private window or tab.
+Or look for a menu option on your browser for private browsing (sometimes called browsing in privacy mode or in an incognito window) to automatically delete cookies and storage keys when you close the private window or tab.

 Oops!
 Something's missing